stoicflame/enunciate-openapi/README.md

 I hope to improve the documentation over time.
 As it is, documentation is pretty barren - but I wanted to make the module available to those able to use it in its current form.

+## Release ##

+When built (with Jyske Bank internal build server), the artifacts are uploaded to Maven Central at the coordinates:

+	dk.jyskebank.tooling.enunciate:enunciate-openapi

 ## Building Module ##

 Simply checkout the project and run gradle: